tom-bleher/ALLS-Multivariable-ADAM-Optimization/README.md

 <div align="center">
 <img src="Media/Pasted image 20240124012635.png" width="50%" height="50%" />
 </div>
-I will be initiating the algorithm in current spot marked by the red spot, and run the algorithm.
+I will be initiating the algorithm in the current spot marked by the red spot, and run the algorithm.
 <br>
 <div align="center">
 <img src="Media/Pasted image 20240128095804.png" width="50%" height="50%" />